Indiana Eviction Process 2026: 10-Day Notices, Court Steps & Tenant Rights

 For tenants, understanding your rights during the eviction process—including notice requirements, the right to a hearing, valid defenses, and security deposit protections under Indiana Code §32-31-3-12—empowers you to navigate what is often a difficult situation.

-For landlords managing multiple properties, LeaseLens provides the AI-powered lease analysis, automated reminders, and compliance tools you need to handle Indiana evictions and security deposits correctly.
+For landlords managing multiple properties, LeaseLenses provides AI-powered lease analysis, deadline visibility, and compliance tools to help you handle Indiana evictions and security deposits correctly.
 Our platform helps you stay organized, meet deadlines, and maintain proper documentation throughout the process.

-Upload your lease to LeaseLens today for instant AI-powered analysis, or explore our pricing plans to find the perfect solution for your Indiana rental portfolio.
+Upload your lease to LeaseLenses for an AI-powered clause review, or view our pricing plans for full report access.